rizinorg/book/src/scripting/loops.md

 # Loops

-One of the most common task in automation is looping through something, there are multiple ways to do this in radare2.
+One of the most common task in automation is looping through something, there are multiple ways to do this in rizin.

 We can loop over flags:
 ```